browserengineering/book/book/intro.md

 [websurfing]: https://www.pcmag.com/encyclopedia/term/web-surfing

 [^bbs]: For me, [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) systems over a dial-up modem connection.
-A BBS, like a browser is a window into dynamic content somewhere else on the internet.
+A BBS, like a browser, is a window into dynamic content somewhere else on the internet.

 In my freshman year at college, I attended a presentation by a RedHat salesman.